mysociety/mysociety.github.io/coding-standards.md

 regardless.
 If you're not clear about this do ask about it by email or IRC.

+## Improving topic branches by rewriting history

+Generally, when you make a pull request based on a topic branch, the history of that branch should reflect how you ideally would have gone about making that change, rather than reflecting how you *actually* got to the end result.
+You're encouraged to use interactive rebase to do this before asking anyone to look at a pull request based on that branch.

+This means that people who review commit-by-commit aren't wasting time by looking through code that'll be backed out later (either because it was a dead end, or had fixups applied) and the history is more succinct and easier to understand for people reading back later.

+This might seem almost dishonest—rewriting history to make it look like you had perfect insight!—but this isn't how we regard it.
+It's about making sure that the history of the codebase is as useful and easy to interrogate as possible.

+If knowing about alternative approaches that you didn't use in the end might be useful to people in the future (and it often is) it's good to mention those in the body of one of your commit messages, with an explanation of why you didn't do it that way.
+This is much easier for coders in the future to understand than seeing multiple commits that represent a rabbit hole and are backed out later.

+Of course, this doesn't mean squashing everything into one commit; you should still try to make sure that each commit in the branch represents a logically coherent and distinct change.

 ## Documentation and maintainability

 * At a minimum, there should be a list of steps required to install the